 You are wasting time and money focusing on metrics that don’t matter.

 The following metrics are given far too much attention.
-When I ask an advertiser whether their campaign was a success, they almost always refer to at least one of the following:
+When I ask an advertiser whether their The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. was a success, they almost always refer to at least one of the following:

 - CTR (Click Through Rate)